How much does it cost to lift a truck? Why lift a truck anyway?

 If you’re adding lift to an SUV, you may want to consider strut extensions.
 Strut extensions are for trucks that have a coilover strut at the front suspension, which are typically sports utility vehicles.
 Essentially, these vehicles need a spacer applied to the existing strut to create lift.
 These are easy to install and can also be removed if the situation warrants.

-Kits are available online and retail from $31 for a basic kit to $1,700 for a more sophisticated, high-end kit.
+Strut extension kits are available online and retail from $31 for a basic kit to $1,700 for a more sophisticated, high-end kit.
 Price is largely dependent on your truck’s make and model, as well as the components that come with the kit.

 To get your strut extensions professionally installed, consider the cost of parts plus labor.
 Labor cost for this job could run up to $500 with alignment included (which is recommended by professionals.)